Yemenia Flight 626: Crash

-The crash occurred at night, off the north coast of Grande Comore, Comoros, in the Indian Ocean several minutes from the airport.
-The aircraft was on approach to runway 02, which was to be followed by a visual circle-to-land procedure for runway 20.
-However, the pilots failed to stabilize the aircraft's altitude and attitude in the circle-to-land procedure; the aircraft eventually stalled and crashed into the sea.
+The pilots managed to level the wings, but the aircraft kept stalling.
+Moments later, it impacted the Indian Ocean in the north coast of Grande Comore, approximately 6 km off the coast of Mitsamiouli.
+Moroni Tower immediately lost all contact with Flight 626.
+They tried to call the crew four times, but they received no response.
+The emergency team was quickly informed about the disappearance of the flight.
+The controller later relayed the information to other controllers in Antananarivo, Dar es Salaam, Sana'a and Réunion about Flight 626.
 An unnamed United Nations official at the airport said that the control tower had received a notification that the plane was approaching to land before losing contact.
 An unseasonably strong cold front had moved through the Comoros Islands, bringing winds gusting to 64 km/h and conditions favorable for light to moderate turbulence.
 Yemeni civil aviation deputy chief Mohammed Abdul Qader said the wind speed was 61 km/h at the time the aircraft was landing.